vukics/cppqed/doc/index.rst

 C++QED: a framework for simulating open quantum dynamics
 ********************************************************

 **C++QED is a highly flexible framework for simulating open quantum dynamics.
-It allows users to build arbitrarily complex systems from elementary free subsystems and interactions, and simulate their time evolution with a number of available time-evolution drivers.**
+It allows users to build arbitrarily complex interacting quantum systems from elementary free subsystems and interactions, and simulate their time evolution with a number of available time-evolution drivers.**

 =============